Build a simple task

 ├── task.wasm # Compiled WASM binary

-directory by default.
-However, you can specify a path using the following parameter:
+You can specify a different input/output directory using the following parameters:

 Config your task